Chemical and Biotechnical Technology and Food Technology

 Applied mathematics and physical chemistry (5 ECTS)

 Applied statistics and planning of experiments (5 ECTS)

 Food quality (15 ECTS)

-The common part teaches you how to apply mathematics, commerce, production and quality control, planning experiments and communication in relation to your specialisation.
-In connection with your specialisation you work with subjects that relate to laboratory or food technologies.
-You learn how to acquire and study new academic knowledge.
+The common part teaches you how to apply mathematics, commerce, production and quality control, plan experiments and communicate in relation to your specialisation.
+In connection with your specialisation you will work with subjects that relate to laboratory or food technologies.
+You'll learn how to acquire and study new academic knowledge.

-Before the programme begins you must determine which of the two lines of specialisation you will take.
+Before the programme begins you must determine which of the two lines of specialisation you want to take.

 Chemical and Biotechnical Technology